laffernandes/gatl/README.md

 $ cmake ..
 ```

+If you are using CMake to handle builds of your program, then it is strongly recommended to use the commands above to install GATL.
+After installation CMake will find GATL using the command `find_package(GATL)` (see [CMake documentation](https://cmake.org/cmake/help/latest/command/find_package.html) for details).
+In addition, you will be able to use the `GATL_INCLUDE_DIRS` variable in the `CMakeList.txt` file of your program while defining the include directories of your project or targets.

 ## 3. Compiling Examples
 The basic steps for configuring and building GATL examples look like this in Linux: